What is an RSU? | Restricted Stock Units, RSUs and Stock Options 06.07.2024

 Restricted Stock Units (RSUs) can be a significant component of an employee’s compensation package.
 But what is an RSU package?
 Do you have an RSU strategy?
 How are RSUS taxed?
-When are RSUS taxed?
+When are restricted stock units taxed?
 How should you consider RSUs taxation?
 What are stock options, and why do employers offer RSUs vs stock options?
 How do you plan most effectively when your RSUs vest?
-Net worth means what in regards to an RSU selling strategy?
+What does net worth mean in regards to an RSU selling strategy?

 The 411 on Restricted Stock Units (RSU) tackles these questions and more.